khaldi-med/thejsway/notes.md

 * Each DOM object has a property called parentNode that returns its parent node as a DOM object.

+* All DOM elements have a method called **getElementsByTagName()**.
+This returns, under the form of a NodeList object, a list of items that have the name of the tag that's passed as a parameter.

 *

 ### Web development 101